openSUSE/news-o-o/_posts/2011-02-19-opensuse-weekly-news-issue-163-is-out.markdown

 giving it up.
 So, those wishing to test this new interface will have to fire up Ubuntu after all.

-Adam Williamson, who was porting Unity to Fedora, [said](http://www.happyassassin.net/2011/02/14/unity-poulsbo-important-things-update/) in a blog post today that he's has a â€œhit and miss west coast work ethicâ€.
-He explained that he has to work on extra things like this in his spare time and lately he's had â€œlittle time or inclination for doing much with Unity / Poulsboâ€.
+Adam Williamson, who was porting Unity to Fedora, [said](http://www.happyassassin.net/2011/02/14/unity-poulsbo-important-things-update/) in a blog post today that he's has a “hit and miss west coast work ethic”.
+He explained that he has to work on extra things like this in his spare time and lately he's had “little time or inclination for doing much with Unity / Poulsbo”.
 But the actual reason is very closely related to a bug in upstream code.
-Williamson concedes, â€œthereâ€™s a lot more stuff thatâ€™s more important that Red Hat is actually dumb enough to pay me to doâ€." (...)
+Williamson concedes, “there’s a lot more stuff that’s more important that Red Hat is actually dumb enough to pay me to do”." (...)